ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 There's nothing left to merge for *f<sub>L</sub>(a,b,c)* as all its size-2 minterms are in the first bucket.
-For *f<sub>R</sub>(a,b,c)*, none of the minterms in the first bucket match any of those in the second bucket, their dashes are all in different positions.
+For *f<sub>R</sub>(a,b,c)*, none of the size-2 minterms in the first bucket match any of those in the second, their dashes are all in different positions.

 ### Step 4: Prime Implicants